Enhancing Park Managers’ Capacity to Monitor Impacts on Species in Catalonia, Spain

 The solution has tackled the main challenges faced by protected and conserved areas when it comes to the management of the species and their habitats: the lack of technological infrastructure and economic resources allocated to monitoring and research.

-The solution has also tackled another challenge, which is the increase the management capacities and skills of the park staff.
+The solution has also tackled another challenge, which is the increase of the management capacities and skills of the park staff.
 The implemented solution and parameters have been developed in close collaboration with the park management team.
 Therefore, the technological architecture is adapted to the available human resources, both in terms of the simplicity to use the software and the time needed to allocate to the monitoring system, ensuring its long-term success.

 Finally, this solution tackles another challenge, which is the lack of spatial data about the main disturbances to specific endangered species (in this case the Bonelli’s eagle), which is essential to improve their conservation.